-Look for partners that can fill capacity gaps, e.g., technical expertise, access to end users, or convening power.
-Evaluate whether the strengths each of you brings to the table collectively add up to achieve your solution.
+Look for partners that can fill capacity gaps, e.g., technical expertise, access to end-users, or convening power.
+Evaluate whether the strengths each of you bring to the table collectively add up to achieve your solution.
 If there are gaps that need to be filled, consider additional or different types of partners.

 3. Do my partners have skin in the game?